©1973 Thames Television. All rights reserved.

 opening DiscoVision bumper and spiral graphics.
 All discs in the World at War series contain one very very

 long side and as a result, most have tracking problems at the end.
 On the whole, disc replication is very clean, with

 The transfer was quite good which was typical of DiscoVision's handling of the non-feature programs.
 Since this

 program was prepared for television broadcast in Europe, the 16mm source material was well suited for this transfer.

 However, the images appear grainy, showing the age of the elements.
 The audio transfer is clear and intelligible, with

 some very powerful low-ends during the bombing sequence on Pearl Harbor.
 As is typical, there is almost no high-end

 to the audio.
 Further, there was something wrong with the source optical sound head when this title was transferred.

 There is a constant pumping in the audio, most noticeable during quiet passages, which lasts for the entire program.

 Bonzai! has never been re-issued on LaserDisc.
-The entire World at War has been issued twice on DVD.

 Return to MCA DiscoVision Catalog